Using Oracle Ksplice in Oracle Linux

 If your system is not yet configured as an Oracle Ksplice client, see https://docs.oracle.com/en/learn/oracle-linux-ksplice-enable .

-Note: Oracle Ksplice is automatically installed and enabled on Oracle Linux instances that are running on Oracle Cloud Infrastructure (OCI).
-You do not need to register these instances with ULN to be able to work with Ksplice.
+Note: Oracle Ksplice is automatically installed and enabled on Oracle Linux instances running on Oracle Cloud Infrastructure (OCI).
+You do not need to register these instances with ULN to use Ksplice.

-This section describes certain Ksplice commands for managing patching and updates on Oracle Ksplice clients.
+These Ksplice commands describe handling the patching and updates on Oracle Linux systems running the Ksplice clients.

 Note: Some information sources refer to Ksplice uptrack clients and the